 The course will use lectures and guest speakers, current events, cases and exercises, discussions, projects, audio visual materials, online resources, and extra reading.
-Every student is expected to be prepared for each class and participate in each class.
+Every student is expected to be prepared for each and every class and participate in all classes.
 In a graduate class, the learning also happens with other students, so you are expected to contribute your knowledge, experience, and insight to other students' learning.
+Asking good questions is part of the participation process.
 Due to U of R privacy concerns, the class will not be recorded.
 You may not record any portion of class.